 Conveyance of notices and other communications by DTC to Direct Participants, by Direct Participants to Indirect Participants, and by Direct Participants and Indirect Participants to Beneficial Owners will be governed by arrangements among them, subject to any statutory or regulatory requirements as may be in effect from time to time.
-Beneficial Owners of the Bonds may wish to take certain steps to augment the transmission to them of notices of significant events with respect to the Bonds, such as redemptions, tenders, defaults, and proposed amendments to the Certificate documents.
-For example, Beneficial Owners of the Bonds may wish to ascertain that the nominee holding the Bonds for their benefit has agreed to obtain and transmit notices to Beneficial Owners.
+Beneficial Owners of the Tax Credit Bonds may wish to take certain steps to augment the transmission to them of notices of significant events with respect to the Tax Credit Bonds, Interest Bearing Bonds, Principal Strip Certificates, Tax Credit Certificates and Cash Interest Certificates, if any, as applicable, such as redemptions, tenders, defaults, and proposed amendments to the Certificate documents.
+For example, Beneficial Owners of the Tax Credit Bonds, Interest Bearing Bonds, Principal Strip Certificates, Tax Credit Certificates and Cash Interest Certificates, if any, as applicable may wish to ascertain that the nominee holding the Tax Credit Bonds, Interest Bearing Bonds, Principal Strip Certificates, Tax Credit Certificates and Cash Interest Certificates, if any, as applicable for their benefit has agreed to obtain and transmit notices to Beneficial Owners.
 In the alternative, Beneficial Owners may wish to provide their names and addresses to the registrar and request that copies of notices be provided directly to them.

 Redemption notices shall be sent to DTC.
 The conveyance of notices and other communications by DTC to DTC Participants, by DTC Participants to Indirect Participants and by DTC Participants and Indirect Participants to Beneficial Owners will be governed by arrangements among them, subject to any statutory or regulatory requirements as may be in effect from time to time.
-Any failure of DTC to advise any DTC Participant, or of any DTC Participant or Indirect Participant to notify a Beneficial Owner, of any such notice and its content or effect will not affect the validity of the redemption of the Bonds called for redemption or of any other action premised on such notice.
-Redemption of portions of the Bonds by the District will reduce the outstanding principal amount of Bonds held by DTC.
-In such event, DTC will implement, through its book-entry system, a redemption by lot of interests in the Bonds held for the account of DTC Participants in accordance with its own rules or other agreements with DTC Participants and then DTC Participants and Indirect Participants will implement a redemption of the Bonds for the Beneficial Owners.
+Any failure of DTC to advise any DTC Participant, or of any DTC Participant or Indirect Participant to notify a Beneficial Owner, of any such notice and its content or effect will not affect the validity of the redemption of the Tax Credit Bonds, Interest Bearing Bonds, Principal Strip Certificates, Tax Credit Certificates and Cash Interest Certificates, if any, as applicable called for redemption or of any other action premised on such notice.
+Redemption of portions of the Tax Credit Bonds, Interest Bearing Bonds, Principal Strip Certificates, Tax

+Credit Certificates and Cash Interest Certificates, if any, as applicable by the District will reduce the outstanding principal amount of Tax Credit Bonds held by DTC.
+In such event, DTC will implement, through its book-entry system, a redemption by lot of interests in the Tax Credit Bonds, Interest Bearing Bonds, Principal Strip Certificates, Tax Credit Certificates and Cash Interest Certificates, if any, as applicable held for the account of DTC Participants in accordance with its own rules or other agreements with DTC Participants and then DTC Participants and Indirect Participants will implement a redemption of the Tax Credit Bonds, Interest Bearing Bonds, Principal Strip Certificates, Tax Credit Certificates and Cash Interest Certificates, if any, as applicable for the Beneficial Owners.